Liquidation of Assets

 Some spouses may attempt to liquidate assets without the other spouse’s consent or hide assets when completing their Financial Affidavits.
 It is important to remember that Financial Affidavits are sworn statements that are supposed to be factual to the best of a person’s knowledge, and any knowing attempt to hide an asset or misrepresent one’s assets could be grounds for perjury.

-Lawyer for Liquidation of Assets in West Chester, PA Divorce Cases
+Lawyer for Liquidation of Assets in Chester County Divorce Cases

 Do you believe your spouse might be concealing assets or do you need assistance completing a Financial Affidavit for your divorce in southeastern Pennsylvania?
 Ciccarelli Law Offices understands all of the factors that courts consider in determining equitable distribution of property during the division of marital assets.

 Call (610) 692-8700 or send an online message for a free consultation so we can act as soon as possible.
 We are based in West Chester PA and serve clients throughout Chester County, Lancaster County and suburban Philadelphia including West Chester, Kennett Square, Oxford, Avondale, Landenberg, West Grove, Paoli, Malvern, Downingtown, Coatesville, Exton, Parkesburg, Berwyn and Devon.
 We have convenient meeting locations in Lancaster, Philadelphia, Plymouth Meeting, Kennett Square, Malvern, Springfield, King of Prussia, and Radnor.
 Our family lawyers serve those with immediate legal needs in Chester County, Montgomery County, Delaware County and Lancaster County.

 Overview of Liquidation of Assets in Pennsylvania Divorce Proceedings

 - Which kinds of assets can be liquidated?